Creating Functions

 MATLAB

-% INFLAMMATION_SWELL_TO_INF Convert inflammation mesured in Swellocity to inflammation measured in Inflammatons.
+% INFLAMMATION_SWELL_TO_INF Convert inflammation measured in Swellocity to inflammation measured in Inflammatons.

 A = 0.275;